burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // mymodule.cpp – Implementation
 module mymodule;

-// Module partitions can only be imported into other files of the same module, and only using import :partition_name;
+// Module partitions can only be imported into other files of the same module, and only via using import :partition_name;
 import :internals;

 unsigned int from_abc(std::string roman)